microsoft/fast-cli/CONTRIBUTING.md

 ## Getting started

+### Onboarding

+Understanding how the project works is fundamental to helping new contributors, as such we have an [onboarding](ONBOARDING.md) file that should clarify how the packages work together for the CLI to function.

 ### Machine setup

 To work with the FAST CLI project [monorepo](https://en.wikipedia.org/wiki/Monorepo) you'll need Git, Node.js@^16.0.0, and npm@^8.0.0 setup on your machine.